nikitasharma14/Portfolio/_pages/about.md

 ## Academic Background

 I completed a **dual PhD** at the **University of Twente (The Netherlands)** and the **University of Oulu (Finland)**.
 My doctoral research focused on the development and implementation of device-free sensing technologies using Wi-Fi signals to enable unobtrusive monitoring of older adults experiencing cognitive decline and support their informal caregivers in delivering personalized and quality care.
-This interdisciplinary work combined pervasive computing, behavioural science, and human-centered design under the supervision of **[Prof. Paul Havinga](https://scholar.google.com/citations?user=tthSxV0AAAAJ&hl=en)**, **[Dr. Lisette van Gemert-Pijnen](https://scholar.google.com/citations?user=_pufcS4AAAAJ&hl=en)**, and **[Prof. Harri Oinas-Kukkonen](https://scholar.google.com/citations?user=CBDr26wAAAAJ&hl=fi)**.
+This interdisciplinary work combined pervasive computing, behavioural science, and human-centered design under the supervision of [Prof. Paul Havinga](https://scholar.google.com/citations?user=tthSxV0AAAAJ&hl=en)**, [Dr. Lisette van Gemert-Pijnen](https://scholar.google.com/citations?user=_pufcS4AAAAJ&hl=en), and [Prof. Harri Oinas-Kukkonen](https://scholar.google.com/citations?user=CBDr26wAAAAJ&hl=fi).

-Prior to my PhD, I completed an **M.S. by Research in Electronics and Communication Engineering** at the **International Institute of Information Technology (IIIT) Hyderabad, India**.
+Prior to my PhD, I completed an **M.S. by Research in ECE** at the **International Institute of Information Technology (IIIT) Hyderabad, India**.
 My master's research investigated the **neural correlates of empathy among bystanders witnessing sexual violence using functional magnetic resonance imaging (fMRI)**.
-This work was conducted under the supervision of **[Dr. Kavita Vemuri](https://scholar.google.com/citations?user=488WMOAAAAAJ&hl=en)**.
+This work was conducted under the supervision of [Dr. Kavita Vemuri](https://scholar.google.com/citations?user=488WMOAAAAAJ&hl=en).

-## Current Research
+## Current Role

 Currently, I work as a **Senior Researcher in Rehabilitation Care at Basalt Rehabilitation Center, Netherlands**.